ltw-webdev-6/team-allocation/README.md

 ## Overview

-Teams will be randomly allocated into groups of 3 people.
+Teams will be allocated into groups of 3 people.
 Each person on the team will be the lead of a specific segment of the project, with a project manager guiding the whole project.

 *Even though certain people are leads for segments, every person must contribute to everything.*